 - Singapore is the banking hub of Southeast Asia.

 - Singapore is the largest foreign-exchange market in Asia Pacific and the third largest in the world (Bank for International Settlements triennial global survey 2016).

 - Singapore's debt market has grown in depth and breadth over the past decade, with an extensive range of both Singapore government securities and foreign corporate bonds available, with outstanding bonds worth SGD386 billion.

 - The Monetary Authority of Singapore regulates the banking industry with a regulatory framework in line with international standards.
-MAS is consulting on revising the capital requirements for Singapore-incorporated banks are set higher than the Basel III minimum requirements.
+MAS is consulting on revising the capital requirements for Singapore-incorporated banks to align them with the Basel III minimum requirements from January 1, 2022.

 - The corporate income tax rate is 17%.
 There is a partial tax exemption of 75% on the first SGD10,000 and 50% on the next SGD190,000.
 There is a rebate of 20% of the corporate income tax payable subject to a cap of SGD15,000 for Year of Assessment 2020.

 - Both resident and non-resident companies are taxed on their Singapore-sourced income.
-However, in respect of resident companies, foreign-sourced income is taxed when it is remitted to Singapore although a remittance exemption may be available subject to the fulfilment of certain conditions set out.
+However, in respect of resident companies, foreign-sourced income is taxed when it is remitted to Singapore, although a remittance exemption may be available subject to the fulfilment of certain conditions.